A few more items may be cut from the Millburn proposed 2011-12 school budget during Monday's school board meeting.

 What's new since the last school board meeting is the addition of approximately $760,000 in state aid.
-Crisfield said last week he does not believe the money should be used to reinstate cuts already made, which include a team of teachers at the middle school and the elimination of courtesy busing and the addition of a subscription option.
+Crisfield said last week he already made, which include a team of teachers at the middle school and the elimination of courtesy busing and the addition of a subscription option.

 The school board has yet to deliberate in pubic session the tax rate.